klen/marshmallow-peewee/README.rst

 Contributing
 ============

-Development of The Flask-restler happens at: https://github.com/klen/peewee-marshmallow
+Development of The Marshmallow-Peewee happens at: https://github.com/klen/peewee-marshmallow

 Contributors